open-life-science/ols-6/.github/ISSUE_TEMPLATE/project.md

 <!---
   4. Keep everything below and click 'Submit new issue'  --->

-Welcome to OLS-4!
+Welcome to OLS-6!
 This issue will be used to track your project and progress during the program.
 Please use this checklist over the next few weeks as you start Open Life Science program :tada:.

 ***

-Week 1 (week starting 13 September 2021): Meet your mentor!
+## Week 1: Meet your mentor!
 - [ ] Meet mentor for 30 minutes
 - [ ] Create an account on [GitHub](https://github.com)
 - [ ] Check if you have access to the HackMD notes set up for your meetings with your mentor